Published On: Mar 01 2013 01:05:54 PM ESTUpdated On: Mar 05 2015 02:00:00 AM EST

 1943: The Gloster Meteor, the first British jet fighter and the Allies' first operational jet aircraft, flies for the first time in the United Kingdom.
 The jet would see limited action in World War II, while Meteors of the Royal Australian Air Force provided a significant contribution to the Korean War and several other operators such as Argentina, Egypt and Israel also flew Meteors in regional conflicts.

-1938: Football player and actor Fred Williamson is born in Gary, Ind.
+1938: Football player and actor Fred Williamson is born in Gary, Indiana.
 He played mainly in the American Football League during the 1960s and went on to appear in films such as "M*A*S*H," "Black Caesar" and "From Dusk Till Dawn."

-1936: Actor Dean Stockwell, best known for the TV shows "Quantum Leap" and "Battlestar Galactica," is born in Los Angeles, Calif.
+1936: Actor Dean Stockwell, best known for the TV shows "Quantum Leap" and "Battlestar Galactica," is born in Los Angeles, California.
 Stockwell, whose career has spanned more than 60 years, got his start as a child actor in movies such as "Anchors Aweigh" and "The Green Years" and also had a lead role in the 1957 Broadway and 1959 screen adaptations of Meyer Levin's novel "Compulsion," based on the true-life story of Leopold and Loeb.
 He also appeared in movies such as "Paris, Texas," "Dune," "To Live and Die in L.A.," "Blue Velvet" and "Married to the Mob," the last of which earned him an Academy Award nomination for Best Supporting Actor.

 1933: One day after his inauguration, President Franklin D. Roosevelt declares a "bank holiday," closing all U.S. banks and freezing all financial transactions on March 6-9.
 The "holiday" not only helped stem the frantic run on banks during the Great Depression, but gave Roosevelt time to push the Emergency Banking Act through the legislative chain.
 Passed by Congress on March 9, the act handed the president a far-reaching grip over bank dealings and foreign transactions.